severalnines/ccx-docs/docs/admin/Installation/Index.md

 This prequisite can be installed using ccxdeps.
 Dependencies required for CCX are created as child charts inside ccxdeps.
-By default only the ingress-nginx controller and the external-dns is not enabled in ccxdeps. you can enable by setting it to true by using below command.
+By default only the ingress-nginx controller and the external-dns is not enabled in ccxdeps.

+You can enable by setting it to true by using below command.

 ```
   helm repo add s9s https://severalnines.github.io/helm-charts/